Man admits to involvement in fatal Delaware County shootout with law enforcement

 The plea agreement must still be approved by a judge, who will decide the matter when Hansen is sentenced Dec.
 15.

-The McGirt decision said the Muscogee Nation reservation from the 1860s had never been disestablished as it related to crimes committed by or involving American Indians within the tribe's historic boundaries, sending criminal jurisdiction for prosecution purpose to either federal or tribal court.
+The McGirt decision said the Muscogee Nation reservation from the 1860s had never been disestablished as it related to crimes involving American Indians within the tribe's historic boundaries, sending criminal jurisdiction for prosecution purposes to either federal or tribal court.

-The ruling and related state court decisions since determined the state of Oklahoma did not have jurisdiction to prosecute major crimes when they occurred within one of the Five Tribes historical reservation boundaries.
+The ruling and related state court decisions since determined that the state of Oklahoma did not have jurisdiction to prosecute major crimes when they occurred within one of the Five Tribes' historical reservation boundaries.